 In order to obtain the visa, it is necessary to follow some specific steps in both cases:

 - Application for the pre-authorisation to the family reunion;

 - Upon obtainment of the pre-authorisation, visa application for family reunion at the Italian Consulate or Embassy of your home country.

-The Italian Consulate or Embassy of your home country will issue the visa in order to allow the family to reunite with the foreigner.
+The Italian Consulate or Embassy of your home country (check here the one competent for your country) will issue the visa in order to allow the family to reunite with the foreigner.
 Within 8 days from the family arrival in Italy, it is necessary to submit all original documents to the Public Office covering the area of residence of the foreigner, and consequently apply for a stay permit for family reasons at any post office.